 - Those in the bipolar spectrum will typically complete 2-4 treatments in the fall/winter transition.

-- A final group with chronic treatment resistant depression will often benefit from monthly maintenance treatments.
+- A final group with chronic treatment resistant depression or PTSD will often benefit from monthly maintenance treatments.

 After treatment, patients often say things like: